FALLEN OFFICER ROLL CALL

 Eight men were arrested and charged with the officers’ murders.
 Seven were convicted of murder and sentenced to death.
 The other one was sentenced to 15 years in prison.
 On November 11, 1887, four of them were executed by hanging.
 The day before one of the suspects killed himself in his cell with a smuggled dynamite cap, which he detonated in his mouth.
 The other three were pardoned by Governor John P. Altgeld in 1893.

-Eight police officers were killed during the Haymarket Riot labor dispute.
+Nine police officers died after or were killed during the Haymarket Riot labor dispute.
 The officers were at the scene of a civil disorder when the rioters opened fire and threw a bomb into the crowd.
-Eight police officers suffered fatal wounds and 70 other people were injured by the gunfire and explosion.
+Seven policemen suffered fatal wounds, two policemen suffered serious injury which would later lead to their death and 70 other people were injured by the explosion and ensuing gunfire.

-The officers who were killed in the Haymarket Riot, in order of their death, include:
+The officers who were killed in or as a result of the Haymarket Riot, in order of their death, include:

 - Patrolman Mathias J. Degan, End of Watch May 4, 1886